x-square/data_analytics/24-05-maths-statistics-data-science.md

 ### Chi-squared distribution

 **Chi-squared distribution** is a continuous probability distribution that is widely used in statistics.
 It is often used in hypothesis testing, goodness of fit tests, and confidence interval estimation.
 For example, the chi-squared distribution is used in the chi-squared test to determine if there is a significant difference between the expected and observed frequencies of categorical data.

+### Log-normal distribution

+**Log-normal distribution** is a continuous probability distribution of a random variable whose logarithm is normally distributed.
+It is used to model variables that are positive and skewed to the right, such as the size of income, the price of stocks, and the length of time people spend on a website.

+### Weibull distribution

+**Weibull distribution** is a continuous probability distribution that is widely used in reliability engineering to model the time until failure of a component or system.
+It is named after the Swedish engineer Waloddi Weibull.
+The Weibull distribution can model a wide range of failure patterns, including early-life failures, constant failure rates, and wear-out failures.

+### Gumbel distribution

+**Gumbel distribution** is a continuous probability distribution that is used to model the distribution of the maximum or minimum of a number of samples of various distributions.
+It is often used in extreme value theory to model the distribution of extreme events, such as floods, earthquakes, and stock market crashes.

+### Triangular distribution

+**Triangular distribution** is a continuous probability distribution that is often used in decision analysis to model uncertain variables with a known minimum, maximum, and most likely value.
+It is shaped like a triangle, with the minimum, maximum, and most likely values forming the vertices of the triangle.

 # Statistics